11 Days Historical Vacation in Egypt

 Pompey’s Pillar

-It is believed that this Roman triumphal column at Alexandria is the biggest of its kind to have been built outside of the imperial capitals of Rome and Constantinople.
+The Alexandria Roman triumphal column is thought to be the biggest example of its sort outside of the imperial capitals of Constantinople and Rome.

 Kom El Shoqafa’s catacombs

-When you learn that this site was stumbled upon in 1900 by a donkey and that this catacomb is the largest-known Roman burial place in Egypt that was devoted to religion in ancient Egypt, you will be completely astounded.
-Three levels of tombs and chambers that are 35 meters deep in the bedrock may be found within the Catacombs.
+You will be astounded to learn that this site was stumbled upon in 1900 by a donkey and that its catacomb is the largest-known Roman burial place in Egypt that was used for religious purposes in prehistoric times.
+The Catacombs consist of three levels of chambers and tombs carved 35 metres into the bedrock.

-After your trip is done, we’ll drive you back to your hotel in Cairo for the night.
+We’ll bring you back to your hotel in Cairo for the night after your vacation is over.

 Day Four: Fly to Aswan and see the city’s top attractions

-You will have breakfast at your hotel in the morning, after which you will check out so that we can drive you to Cairo International Airport to catch your flight to Aswan.
-When you get there, you’ll go on a trip with a private guide to some of the top sights in Aswan, like: Enjoy a private tour of one of Aswan’s most stunning contemporary sites, which was built between 1960 and 1970 to protect the precious Nubian monuments from the flood.
+You will have breakfast at your hotel in the morning.
+After that, you will check out so that we can drive you to Cairo International Airport to catch your flight to Aswan.
+Once you arrive, a private guide will show you around some of Aswan’s most well-known attractions. such as: Take a private tour of one of Aswan’s most spectacular modern buildings, which was constructed between 1960 and 1970 to shield the priceless Nubian monuments from flooding.

 The High Dam